Sentino2/Databases-Handin/README.md

 # React + TypeScript + Vite

+for running this social-media app probably is gonna be neccesary run: rm -rf node_modules pnpm-lock.yaml && pnpm install and then pnpm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: